Dollhouse Miniatures 1:12 Scale,1:24 Scale OR Others – Some Insights

 Petiteprincess

 These are not very different from the 1:16 scale.
-Swedish Lundby dollhouses are all in this size (they have been around for almost 70 years ! ).
-They are often furnished with 1:16 scale furniture.
+Swedish Lundby dollhouses are all of this size (they have been around for almost 70 years ! ).
+They are often furnished with 1:16-scale furniture.

 I have written about Lundby in other articles.
-In this one, I describe what exactly the Lundby dollhouses are (I love them by the way) and in this blog post, I am showing you where to get these if you are interested in collecting them.
+In this one, I describe what exactly the Lundby dollhouses are (I love them by the way) and I am showing you where to get these if you are interested in collecting them.

 Lundby dollhouse

-The male dolls on this scale would measure between 2 1/2 inches to 3 inches, while doorways are between 3 to 4 inches.
+The male dolls on this scale (aka half scale) would measure between 2 1/2 inches to 3 inches, while doorways are between 3 to 4 inches.

 1:48 dollhouse scale, also known as ass Quarter scale miniatures.